hippiehunter/dblbook/src/bank_sample/transfers.md

 If you get an error about `Transfer` or `Transaction` not being found, make sure you've added the new files to `BankApp.synproj`.

 ### Exercise
 Try extending the `Account` class: Add a new field to the `Account` structure, such as `DateOpened`, and update the `Account` class to handle this new field.
-The companion repository contains a solution to this exercise.<!--Add link?-->
+The companion repository contains a solution to this exercise.<!--TODO: Add link?-->

 Implement and use a new transaction type: Create a new transaction type, such as `InterestApplication`, which inherits from the `Transaction` class.
 This transaction should apply a fixed interest rate to the account balance.